Carpe Diem: Critical Learning Period-Aware Contract-Based Incentives for Federated Learning: System model

-\textit{3) Cloud's Contract:} To motivate clients to join early, share resources, and conduct training, the cloud must offer transparent and fair contribution-reward bundles, compensating clients for their efforts.
+} \paragraph{Cloud's Contract Menu} To motivate clients to join early, share resources, and conduct training, the cloud must offer transparent and fair contribution-reward bundles, compensating clients for their efforts.
 Recognizing the importance of \text{\fontfamily{qcr}\selectfont CLPs}, the cloud offers extra bounties to attract high-quality, resource-rich clients to participate actively.
 Consequently, each client's gain is influenced by their chosen time of participation in the training process.
-The cloud has a contract set $\boldsymbol{\phi} = \{\phi_k\}_{k \in \mathcal{K}}$, which contains $K$ contract items corresponding to $K$ client types per training round.
-The contract item $\phi_k = \{e_k, t_k, R_k\}$ specifies the relationship between type-$k$ client's effort, joining time, and reward.
-Specifically, {$e_k$ is defined as the normalized local training effort, which can be determined jointly by the volume and the distribution of local data} \cite{10557146}, and $t_k$ is the training time slot, which is either in \text{\fontfamily{qcr}\selectfont CLPs} or in \text{\fontfamily{qcr}\selectfont non-CLPs}. $R_k$ is the corresponding reward for type-$k$ client paid by the cloud for finishing the training round, and is given as follows:
+The cloud has a contract set $\boldsymbol{\phi} = \{\phi_k\}_{k \in \mathcal{K}}$, which contains $K$ contract items corresponding to $K$ client types per training round\footnote{{Before announcing the contract set, the cloud designs the menu based on its prior estimate of the client-type distribution introduced earlier.
+This estimate may, in principle, be refined over repeated training rounds using observable contract-fulfillment outcomes, including realized joining time, completion or dropout behavior, and blockchain-validated metadata.
+Moreover, under the incentive compatibility in Constraint~\ref{cons:ic}, clients self-select the contract item aligned with their effective types, which can further improve the cloud’s type-distribution estimate.
+In this work, however, we assume that the type-distribution estimate remains fixed over the $T$ training rounds~\cite{sun2021pain, zhang2015contract, kang2019incentive, 11082438}.}}.
+The contract item $\phi_k = \{e_k, t_k, R_k\}$ specifies the relationship between type-$k$ client's effort, joining time, and reward. {{ Here, $e_k$ denotes the effective local training contribution exerted by a type-$k$ client in one training round.
+It is modeled as a normalized scalar that captures how much useful local training contribution (e.g., data volume) the client contributes to the global model improvement.
+Since the cloud cannot directly inspect raw local data or exact private client-side resources, effort is evaluated through observable and verifiable protocol-level signals, including the client’s participating round, selected contract item, and validated metadata, such as the local amount of contributed data, cryptographic hashes of model artifacts, and round participation record.
+Hence, the server assesses effort through contract-fulfillment evidence rather than direct access to private data}}.
+While $t_k$ is the training time slot, which is either in \text{\fontfamily{qcr}\selectfont CLPs} or in \text{\fontfamily{qcr}\selectfont non-CLPs}, $R_k$ is the corresponding reward for type-$k$ client paid by the cloud for finishing the training round, and is given as follows:

 where $r_k$ is the basic salary and $B_k$ is the bonus, which has been shown as an effective payment structure to motivate clients' efforts toward collective goals (i.e., enhancing global model performance) \cite{joseph1998role}.
 Specifically, clients are assured to have a base compensation of salary $r$ upon joining the training process.
 Based on their individual types, the timing of their participation, and the level of effort they contribute, bonuses are awarded.
 These bonuses direct clients participating in {\fontfamily{qcr}\selectfont CLPs} to contribute more efforts during this period, as well as providing additional rewards for the highest-contributing clients \cite{churchill1993sales}.
 Besides, inspired by the demand-price relationships in \cite{SELCUK20191191}, we propose a function $h(t_k)$ which is a time-aware bonus unit function (i.e., bonus-time relationship function), where the crucial role of \text{\fontfamily{qcr}\selectfont CLPs} is known by clients, and is presented as follows: